Can Prompt Difficulty be Online Predicted for Accelerating RL Finetuning of Reasoning Models?: Method

 \section{Method}

-This section surrounds technical solutions to two RQs in Sec.~\ref{sec:intro} and presents a principled and efficient framework for accelerating RL finetuning by model predictive prompt selection.
-First, we recast RL finetuning as a generative process and provide a corresponding probabilistic graphical model, where the success rate serves as the latent variable.
-To amortize the process of online prompt evaluation, we construct a collection of Bernoulli bandits and apply Bayesian inference to estimate the prompt-specific success rate.
-Then, we adopt Thompson sampling to obtain the predicted outcome and combine it with specific data selection criteria for efficient RL finetuning.
+This section surrounds two \textbf{RQs} from Sec.~\ref{sec:intro} and presents a principled framework for accelerating RL finetuning via model predictive prompt selection.
+We recast RL finetuning as a generative process with success rate as a latent variable, estimate prompt-specific performance using Bayesian Bernoulli bandits, and adopt Thompson sampling with selection criteria for efficient RL finetuning.